Drip Irrigation Program

 - Establish educational training gardens at Ejeda Hospital and Manasoa Bible School to be used as teaching sites.

 - The drip irrigation kit will be given to each farmer who completes the training sessions.
 Whether or not we will have the farmers pay for the second kit or a portion of the cost is yet to be determined.
-Most of this area is basically cash less economy.
-So we will have to wait and determine if they will pay a portion of the cost in cash and/or providing some food to the needy.
+Most of this area is basically a cashless economy.
+So we will have to wait and determine if they will pay a portion of the cost in cash and/or provide some food to the needy.

 “I am impressed with FOMM’s operating model which includes a high degree of both transparency and accountability.
 FOMM has a small but all-volunteer professional staff that live on three continents with very low administrative costs.
 They guarantee that 100% of donations are directed to groups undertaking approved projects in Madagascar.
 Those groups and their projects are also held to high standards of accountability, including quarterly reports and maintenance of required documentation of expenditures.”
 Sonia Meehl